tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

     in the serialization order.
 The conflict manager declares transactions to be in conflict or sends transactions to read views when necessary.

-The transaction manager also provides:

-*   Non-classical snapshot isolation level -- this snapshot is not necessarily tied to the start time of the transaction, like the classical snapshot where a transaction can get a consistent snapshot of the database.
+The transaction manager also provides a non-classical snapshot isolation level -- this snapshot is not necessarily tied to the start time of the transaction, like the classical snapshot where a transaction can get a consistent snapshot of the database.
 The conflict manager decides if and when each transaction gets which snapshot.
 This avoids some conflicts compared to the classic snapshot isolation approach.

-*   Special ``is_dirty`` flag -- a flag that helps to store and view the history of "dirty" tuples separately.

 ..  _txn_mode_mvcc-enabling: